 The difficulty for most researching this subject is that there is almost no photographic evidence of this saddle, and it’s near-lookalike, the wagon drivers saddle adopted in 1847 and used thru 1875.

 However, through the generous sharing of a forum member, a fine image has come to my attention that shows what is very likely one of the only clear photographs of a ‘dragoon saddle’ in actual use.
-While this image was take a few years after the 1833 dragoon was replaced by the Grimsley dragoon equipment, it’s form and composition is visually identical to the descriptions of the 1833 dragoon equipment.
-Given that this particular saddle was used on a military surveying expedition by a naturalist/doctor who was soon commissioned, it's a far more reasonable assumption than the Olsen/Steffens one described earlier.
-There are numerous references in contemporary accounts that speak of travellers using ‘an old dragoon saddle’, which was nearly synonymous with ‘old spanish saddle'.
-Just because these facts are important, the horse’s name was ‘Davy’.
+While this image was taken in 1850, a few years after the 1833 dragoon was replaced by the Grimsley dragoon equipment, it’s form and composition is visually identical to the descriptions of the 1833 dragoon equipment.
+This particular saddle was used on a military surveying expedition by a naturalist/doctor who was soon commissioned.
+There are numerous references in contemporary accounts that speak of travelers using ‘an old dragoon saddle’, which was nearly synonymous with ‘old spanish saddle’.
+And just because these facts are important, the horse’s name was ‘Davy’.
 We appreciate Davy taking a siesta while the photographer was doing his thing.